-The Society Nominating Committee is responsible for developing a slate of candidates for open positions on the Board of Directors, the Board of Trustees, the Senate, and standing committee chairs-elect.
+The Society Nominating Committee is responsible for developing a slate of candidates for open positions on the Board of Directors, the Board of Trustees, the Senate, and the standing committee chairs-elect.
 The committee puts out a call for nominations each fall, solicits feedback on the nominees, and provides a slate to the membership as outlined in the Society Bylaws and Election Manual.
 The committee also develops and maintains the formal Election Manual.
-The Nominating Committee is not responsible for leadership pipeline development, finding mentors for nominees, or nominee development plans.
+The Nominating Committee is not responsible for leadership development, finding mentors for nominees, or nominee development plans.

 Nominating Committee Documents

-- Nomination Application Appendix Example
+- Nomination Application Sample

 - Nominee Interview Questions – Interview questions are customized each year by the Nominating Committee and vary by position and the needs of the society.
 Potential questions are kept confidential due to the ever-changing nature of the process and to avoid any advantage to some potential nominees over others.